City of Ashes: Plot

-They return to the house to rest with the others and end up talking about the remarkably powerful rune Clary used to free Jace earlier.
-Clary reveals that it was something she just thought of, and everyone opposes her, saying that nobody can simply make up a rune as they are created by angels.
+They return to the house to rest with the others and end up talking about the powerful rune Clary used to free Jace earlier.
+Clary reveals it was something she just thought of, and everyone opposes her, saying that runes can only be created by angels.
 Clary is dared to make a new rune, and she ends up making a "Fearless" rune, as suggested by Jace.
-They try it on Alec, whose parents and sister arrive suddenly.
-Alec suddenly approaches his parents, saying he's seeing someone who is a Downworlder.
-Magnus magically silences him before he says who he is dating.
-Alec claims not to remember anything and suddenly gets nervous and defensive when asked who he is dating, leading them to believe that the rune actually worked.
+They try it on Alec, whose parents and sister arrive then.
+Alec approaches his parents, saying he is seeing someone who is a Downworlder.
+Magnus silences him before he says who he is dating.
+Alec claims not to remember anything.
+He gets nervous and defensive when asked who he is dating, leading them to believe that the rune worked.

 Everyone decides to sleep, but Jace secretly takes Raphael's motorcycle and meets Valentine at a ship.
 Valentine offers protection to his loved ones if Jace joins him and comes back to Idris with him.
-Jace is silent, but the next morning the Inquisitor claims that Jace was with Valentine and threatens to kill Jace if Valentine does not return the Mortal Sword.
-At Jace's denial, the Inquisitor once again imprisons Jace, planning to make a trade with Valentine - Jace's life for the Mortal Sword.
-Jace tries to tell her that it will not work, which the Inquisitor refuses to believe and she devises a plan of revenge on Valentine because he had killed her son, Stephen Herondale.
+The next morning, the Inquisitor, knowing of that meeting, once again imprisons Jace, planning to make a trade with Valentine - Jace's life for the Sword.
+Jace tries to tell her that it will not work, which the Inquisitor refuses to believe and devises a plan of revenge on Valentine, who had killed her son, Stephen Herondale.

-While she is traveling to see Simon, Maia is attacked by a demon, who came to her in the form of her dead brother, after which Valentine kidnaps her.
+While traveling to see Simon, Maia is attacked by a demon, who comes to her in the form of her dead brother, after which Valentine kidnaps her.

-Clary and the others discover Maia's kidnapping and rescue her with the help of Magnus, but not before Valentine drains Simon's blood.
+Clary and the others rescue Maia with the help of Magnus, but not before Valentine drains Simon's blood.
 Jace manages to restore life to Simon by feeding him his blood, after which the Inquisitor appears.
 After seeing Jace's star-shaped scar on his shoulder, the Inquisitor begins to suggest something about who his parents are, but she jumps in front of Jace, saving him from a demon before she can finish.
 She later dies, leaving Jace confused at her sudden change of heart.